 Experienced Medical Malpractice Attorneys Help You In Baltimore And Washington, D.C.

-Schochor and Staton, P.A. is a leading medical malpractice law firm with a track record of winning difficult, complex cases against institutional defendants.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a track record of winning difficult, complex cases against institutional defendants.
 If you or a family member suffered medical negligence, we can help.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.